Last Updated on Samuel Franklinby

 - Overclock – Automatic Fire or Oversized Magazine

-Experimental Plasma Charger (EPC): A fun experimental weapon that is vastly different from the bullet focused weapons that many other dwarves carry.
-The EPC comes with two firing modes allowing you to shoot single shots or charge up a more powerful attack.
+Experimental Plasma Charger (EPC): A fun experimental weapon that is vastly different from the bullet focused weapons that many other dwarves carry and leads many drillers to design a fun experimental plasma charger build.
+The EPC comes with two firing modes allowing you to shoot single shots or charge up a more powerful attack when necessary.
 Both of these generate weapon heat that will stop you firing the weapon for a short period while it cools down but there is no reloading for this weapon.
 Damage wise this weapon at base deals nearly double the damage of the Subata 12 and five times the Subata 12 for a charged shot with the trade off being significantly less ammo.
 There are a few ways to build the EPC and I prefer focusing on strong shots and use the weapon accordingly but you can also build it for a more generalist basic attack sidearm (both options included below).

 - Tier 1 – Higher Charged Plasma Energy or Increased Particle Density

 - Tier 2 – Heat Shield or Overcharged Plasma Accelerator